German stocks - Factors to watch on August 12

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-FRANKFURT Aug 12 The DAX top-30 index looked set to open 0.1 percent lower on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0629 GMT.
+FRANKFURT/BERLIN Aug 12 The DAX top-30 index looked set to open 1 percent lower on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0606 GMT.

 The following are some of the factors that may move German stocks: